5 Things You Must Know About Heat Exhaustion And How To Treat It

 The most common signs and symptoms of heat exhaustion include:

-Untreated, heat exhaustion can lead to heatstroke, which is a life-threatening condition.
-If you suspect heat exhaustion, take these steps immediately:
+If heat exhaustion is left untreated, it may lead to heatstroke, which can become lethal.
+If someone is experiencing heat exhaustion, take these steps immediately:

-- Have the person drink cool water or other nonalcoholic beverage without caffeine.
+• Have the person drink cool water or other nonalcoholic beverage without caffeine.
+Sports drinks with electrolytes are a great option.

 Call 911 or your local emergency number if the person's condition deteriorates, especially if he or she experiences:

 Although heat exhaustion isn't as serious as heat stroke, it isn't something to be taken lightly.
-Without proper intervention, heat exhaustion can progress to heat stroke, which can damage the brain and other vital organs, and even cause death.
+Without proper intervention, heat exhaustion can progress to heat stroke, which can damage the brain and other vital organs.
+Worst case scenario, it can cause death.

 Risk Factors for Heat Exhaustion